 Master of Practical Theology

 Build a biblical and theological foundation for life and ministry through the Master of Practical Theology (MPT) degree.
 Our practical theology degree will grow you as a Spirit-formed servant leader, and equip you with the specialized ministry training needed for your particular calling.
-Taught by Spirit-filled faculty, you will develop a vibrant knowledge of the Word of God and a balanced theological understanding that can be applied in a variety of ministry contexts.
-This degree program is available online or on-ground (Southlake).

 Concentrations